LouisHouston/FishingFinder/README.md

 python manage.py makemigrations
 python manage.py migrate

 you have to do this when you make a DB and it will make it into the DB automatically

+REVIEW:
+✅ fix password check
+✅ honey pot
+✅encryption for user password
+- getting google map
+- make a dark mode and learn how to do it well

+dont need to make custom hashing because django handles that